JoDaUT/VSCode-mypy/README.md

 }
 ```

-`--strict` option enables strict type checking.
+`--strict`: This option enables strict type checking.
 Although, it can be over strict in some cases.
 When you have existing code, and you don't want to change it because you know it works.
 Furthermore, so many errors can be distracting for developers.
 The flags below customize this strict mode to make it less strict.

-`--ignore-missing-imports` suppresses error messages about unresolved imports.
+`--ignore-missing-imports`: Suppresses error messages about unresolved imports.
 In Django, some imports can raise a warning without this flag.
 Only use it if your project contains warnings that you know aren't a real problem.

-`--follow-imports=silent` turn off type checking in imported modules.
+`--follow-imports=silent`: Turn off type checking in imported modules.
 Many libraries were not developed with static type checking in mind, so it's better to suppress type checking in imported modules.

-`--show-column-numbers` shows column numbers in error messages.
+`--show-column-numbers`: Shows column numbers in error messages.

-`--allow-untyped-defs` suppress errors if you have non-typed functions in Python.
+`--allow-untyped-defs`: Suppress errors if you have non-typed functions in Python.

-`--allow-subclassing-any` permits subclassing a value of type Any.
+`--allow-subclassing-any`: Permits subclassing a value of type Any.
 Some frameworks can throw these errors with Mypy, therefore if you have them, add this line.

-`--allow-untyped-calls` allow you to invoke non-typed functions in your code.
+`--allow-untyped-calls`: Allows you to invoke non-typed functions in your code.

-With this configuration, you should have no issues by adding type checking gradually in your project.
-If this configuration is not the best for your case, try other configurations.
-Mypy is a powerful tool and has a lot of options that you can use.
+You should not have any issues by adding it gradually to your project with this setup.
+Mypy has a lot of options, feel free to try other configurations for your specific case.

-## Let's try some examples
+## First simple example

 Create a `example.py` in the root of your project.
-Add this code into that file.
+Add this code (yo lo dejaria hasta aqui) into that file.

 ```python
 def sum(n1: int, n2: int) -> int:
     return n1 + n2

 def sub(n1, n2):
     return n1-n2

 result = sum(1, 2.5)
 print(result)